Services

 Radiology (X-Rays)

 Our on-site, modern digital radiography equipment provides high-quality radiographs to aid in the diagnosis of many disorders and allows us to easily consult with a board certified radiologist via telemedicine.
 We are certified in PennHip which allows for the early detection of hip dysplasia.
-We can refer you and your pet for advanced imaging studies such as CT Scan and MRI when necessary as well as referral for radiation therapy.

 Senior Care